ciwen3/Public/Cyber Security/Threat Hunts/Potential Abuse of MsiExec to download software.md

 ### Techniques:
 • System Binary Proxy Execution: MsiExec https://attack.mitre.org/techniques/T1218/007/

+## TECHNICAL SUMMARY
+### Overview
+When functioning properly, MsiExec exhibits the following behavior:
+    • Single instance – There is typically only one msiexec.exe process running.
+    • Temporary processes – It starts up temporarily to handle installer packages and then shuts down.
+    • Child processes – May spawn msiexec.exe child processes when handling nested packages.
+    • Low resource usage – Requires little CPU or memory itself.
+High usage indicates an issue.
+    • No network calls – msiexec.exe does not connect to the internet directly.

 Location: C:\Windows\System32\msiexec.exe, C:\Windows\SysWOW64\msiexec.exe
 Default name: msiexec.exe
 Digitally signed by: Microsoft Corporation

+Using this information, we can hunt for MsiExec use outside of this context and alert on it as potentially malicious activity.

+### Red Flags
+    1. external internet connection (add internal IP chart for reference)
+        a. check IP or URl on OSINT tools like VT and AbuseIPdb.
+        b.
+Internal IP addresses can be ignored.
+                • NOTE: there will be occasional false positives like the example below.
+            "msiexec.exe" /qb /i 5.10.3.406.msi  <== this is not an IP  address.
+This is the name of the file.
+It took me a minute to figure that out.
+Thankfully that is not a valid IP address (the last octet is 406 and shouldn't go above 255) so there was no doubt.
+If you are unsure then check it using OSINT tools to verify.
+    2. MsiExec being used to install formats other than .msi, .msp and .dll.
+MsiExec will only install .msi, .msp and .dll files but a hacker can easily rename the file so that the extension appears as .png or anything else and MsiExec will still run the file.
+This is because MsiExec doesn't check file extensions and will attempt to install anything it is told to.
+    3. When in doubt check with the client.

+Using this information, we can hunt for MsiExec use outside of this context and alert on it as potentially malicious activity.

+### Threat Description
+Hackers can abuse MsiExec to help them install malware and potentially bypass security controls.
+There is a large variation of commands that can accomplish this activity.
+The main thing that the malicious use of MsiExec have in common is using the tool to install a file from the internet rather than a local or intranet location.
+Using Regex and KQL we are able to look for this MsiExec internet commands.

 ### PREVENTION RECOMMENDATIONS
 • Disable or Remove Feature or Program - Consider disabling the AlwaysInstallElevated policy to prevent elevated execution of Windows Installer packages.
 This can be done in the registry. for more information see: https://learn.microsoft.com/en-us/windows/win32/msi/alwaysinstallelevated